root-foundation/root/README.md

 As we advance, value concentrates _upwards_.

-Over time, value became concentrated in companies, not transactions — the most valuable companies in the world are valued far more than the sum of their transactions (revenue).
+Over time, value became concentrated in companies, not transactions.
+The most valuable companies have been *increasingly* valued more than the sum of their transactions (revenue).

 Similarly, in a post AGI world with extreme outcomes, value will become concentrated in personal tokens.
 A personal token will be valued far more than the sum of the values of its equities in companies _(recall: a personal token’s value is grounded in its equities in companies and other personal tokens)_.